 Neon is currently in Technical Preview, and vulnerabilities may be present.
 We have established a security reporting procedure to address security issues quickly.
 We recommend using Neon only with public or non-sensitive data at this time.

-Our commitments to solving security cases:
+Our commitment to solving security issues